chandlerfarmer/ASE-230-001/README.md

-# This branch stores assignment #2.
+# This branch stores GREAT QUOTES
 # Assignments are stored in different branches.